microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 This disclaimer will help identify that the file shouldn't be modified.

-The `defaults.json` file will be written out whenever we detect that it doesn't exist.

-**TODO**: We also need to write it out if it changes, though ideally without actually loading the file at first load.
-Perhaps we could start another thread/`fire_and_forget` once we're loaded to re-scan the file and re-write it if it has changed.

 Because the `defaults.json` file is hardcoded within our application, we can use its text directly, without loading the file from disk.
 This should help save